-It would take your average buy-and-hold investor more than a DECADE to see the same kind of profit.
+It would take your average buy-and-hold investor an entire DECADE to see the same kind of profit.

-Which shows you how groundbreaking tapping into just one Stealth Mode Spike can be…
+Which shows you how groundbreaking tapping into just one top-performing Stealth Mode Spike can be…

-But Imagine If You Could Do This Not Just Once…But Week In And Week Out
+But Imagine If You Could Do This Not Just Once…But Week In and Week Out

 Don’t you think your life would take a turn for the better?

-Now, I am not saying we will hit these big triple digit gains every week.
+Now, I am not saying we will hit these massive wins every week.

-We are swinging for the fences here and sometimes we’ll strike out
+We are swinging for the fences here and sometimes we’ll strike out.
+After all, every trading system has down weeks.

-f…
+But this strategy is about targeting those life-changing home runs.

+Usually, I recommend 4-5 trades a day…

+And we are winning on a majority of them.

+Incredibly, we average a big triple EVERY SINGLE WEEK.

+And on occasion, we hit those truly massive home runs like you’ve seen today...

+Which can more than make up for the trades that don’t go our way...

+And help you achieve greater financial freedom in the process.

 Believe me, life becomes a whole lot more exciting once you crack the code to trading.

 And the true beauty of this strategy is that it works no matter what…